fvm-sh/fvm/README.md

 [ -s "$FVM_DIR/fvm.sh" ] && \. "$FVM_DIR/fvm.sh" # This loads fvm
 [[ -r $FVM_DIR/bash_completion ]] && \. $FVM_DIR/bash_completion
 ```

-## Problems

-  - If you try to install a flutter version and the installation fails, be sure to run `fvm cache clear` to delete cached flutter downloads, or you might get an error like the following:

-  curl: (33) HTTP server doesn't seem to support byte ranges.
-Cannot resume.

 ## macOS Troubleshooting